6.2 Consultation within government

 Local Government

-State agencies have a continuing responsibility to consult and communicate with local governments regarding policy and legislative proposals in accordance with the Protocol Establishing Roles and Responsibilities of the State Government and Local Government in the Queensland System of Local Government (the Protocol).
+State agencies have a continuing responsibility to consult and communicate with local governments regarding policy and legislative proposals in accordance with the Agreement for the partnership and relationship between the Queensland Government and Local Government in Queensland (the Agreement).

-The Local Government Association of Queensland (LGAQ) is the peak body representing Local Governments in Queensland and accordingly, as well as consulting with the Department of Local Government and Planning, departments need to consult separately with the LGAQ.
+The Local Government Association Queensland (LGAQ) is the peak body representing Local Governments in Queensland and accordingly, as well as consulting with the DHLGPPW, departments need to consult separately with the LGAQ.

 Department of Treaty, Aboriginal and Torres Strait Islander Partnerships, Communities and the Arts

-The Queensland Government is committed to reframing the relationship with Aboriginal peoples and Torres Strait Islander peoples by working with them in developing the laws, policies and services that impact on them and their lives through genuine partnership and co-design.
-This reframed relationship also underpins socio-economic targets that seek to close the gap in life outcomes between Aboriginal peoples and Torres Strait Islander people and non-Indigenous Australians.
+The Queensland Government is committed to reframing the relationship with Aboriginal peoples and Torres Strait Islander peoples by working in genuine partnership and co-design with the community to develop laws, policies and services that impact on their lives.
+This reframed relationship underpins socio-economic targets that seek to close the gap in life outcomes between Aboriginal peoples and Torres Strait Islander people and non-Indigenous Australians.

-The Department of Treaty, Aboriginal and Torres Strait Islander Partnerships, Communities and the Arts must be consulted as early as possible in the policy development process to identify if there are any positive or negative impacts of the proposed policy on the reframed relationship and how the policy initiative could potentially support the Queensland Government to meet the socio-economic targets.
+The Department of Treaty, Aboriginal and Torres Strait Islander Partnerships, Communities and the Arts must be consulted as early as possible in the policy development process to identify if there are any positive or negative impacts of the proposed policy to reframing the relationship and in meeting the four priority reform obligations and the socio-economic targets under the National Agreement on Closing the Gap.

 Office for Youth